-Home BIBLE STUDY LEAGUE

-Home BIBLE STUDY LEAGUE

-Last year a few workers within the union conceived the idea of beginning a definite line of work for the English speaking peoples residing principally in Shanghai.
+Last year a few workers within the Union conceived the idea of beginning a definite line of work for the English speaking peoples residing principally in Shanghai.
 Consequently we made a call for an evangelist, but for various reasons this call did not mature; so we began casting about among our own workers, and sure enough, the call of the hour was answered by the presence of the man.
 We found in Brother Evens one who could and who was willing to champion this line of missionary endeavor.
-The other members of the union family joined in fostering this in this chapel, solicitations were unade for funds with which to procure two thousand sets of the Home Bible Study League literature.
-We wish here to the Study League and who bave so generously assisted financially.
-As a result of the League and who bave so generously assisted financially.
-As a result of \$1,400 was pledged toward this literature while it is yet too early to forcell what the results will be, we firmly believe within this Union.
-We are already gotting returns from some of the earlier of the results will be, we firmly believe of the results will be, we firmly believe the result of this literature some will be average become strong the drive we made last suctuments of the result of this literature of the result will be our antive work and the result of this literature some will be they become strong to the drive we may become strong for the lays to come.
+The other members of the union family joined in fostering this new work and at a joint meeting held in this chapel, solicitations were made for funds with which to precure two thousand sets of the Home Bible Study League literature.
+We wish here to thank our visiting foreign brethren as well as our own foreign believers, and also the English-speaking Chinese members, who have participated in the work of the League and who have so generously assisted financially.
+As a result of the drive we made last autumn, some \$1,400 was pledged toward this literature ministry for English speaking people within this Union.
+We are already getting returns from some of the earlier courses that we sent out, and many favorable replies have been received.
+While it is yet too early to foretell what the results will be, we firmly believe that as a result of this liberal scattering of truth-laden literature some will be gathered in, and who knows but what these very ones may become strong factors in the support of our native work in the days to come.